 The Graduate School and Psychology Department provide financial support for student travel to present original research at regional and national professional meetings.
-Students presenting at national or international conferences are eligible to receive \$300 in travel support each fiscal year (July 1 to June 30) from the department, with up to \$300 in additional matched funds from the Graduate School and/or Office of Research.
-Students seeking travel support should access the Box document describing the Grad Student Travel Funding Request Process for information required from your faculty mentor.
+Students presenting at national or international conferences are eligible to receive travel support each fiscal year (July 1 to June 30) from the department, with up to \$300 in additional matched funds from the Graduate School and/or Office of Research.
+Students seeking travel support should access the Box document describing the Grad Student Travel Funding Request Process for information required from your faculty mentor as well as funding amounts for the current year.
+(Students applying out for internship may use this funding instead to cover application fees so long as they save receipts and follow guidelines in the document.)
 Required forms can be found on the Graduate School website https://gradschool.olemiss.edu/current-students/travel-grants/.